Purdue-CS193/homework-0-AshwinDesh/index.md

 Markdown is a lightweight and easy-to-use syntax for styling your writing.
 It includes conventions for

-'''markdown
+markdown
 Syntax highlighted code block

-# Header 1
+# Ashwin's First CS193 Homework
 ## Header 2
 ### Header 3

+- Seems like a very chill class
-- Bulleted
+- Run by students
-- List
+- Barely any work

 1. Numbered
 2. List